MikeDigitize/JSFundamentals/README.md

 JavaScript is a compiled programming language which means any JavaScript code ran in a JavaScript environment, such as a browser or Node, first gets compiled by the engine before it's executed.
 It is at this time, during compilation, when scope is defined.

 ## Lexical scope
 Scope can be thought of as the thing that dictates the availability of variables and functions in a JavaScript environment.
+It's a concept that relies on a number of mechanisms, the behaviour of whom collectively define the fundamental way in which JavaScript works.
+We'll cover these mechanism over the next several chapters.

 When a variable or function is declared in JavaScript it is scoped to its location within the code at author time.
-This is known as lexical scoping - lexical refers to lexicon i.e. the source.
+This is known as lexical scoping - lexical refers to lexicon i.e. the source (code).
 Pre ES6, variables were scoped either to the global scope or to a function scope.

 ```javascript
 // global scope